alsalafiyyah/alsalafiyyah.github.io/_posts/2019/2019-09-01-when-does-passing-wind-become-annulment-of-wudu.md

 layout: post
 publisher: alsalafiyyah@icloud.com
 title: "When does passing wind become an annulment of Wudu'?"
+date: 2019-09-01
 hijri: Muharram 02, 1441 AH
-source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 10450"
+source: "Fatawa Al-lajnah Al-Da'imah no. 10450"
-chapter: "Nullifications of Wudu' (Ablution)"
-lang: en
 category: [taharah, ablution]
-note: true
 excerpt: "When does passing wind become an annulment of Wudu’ (ablution)?
 Is it by hearing a sound, detecting a smell, and feeling something, or only by hearing a sound or detecting a smell, excluding the feeling condition?
 Please explain this matter to me, may Allah grant you success, for I am confused."
+author: "Permanent Committee of KSA"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz